tmbuza/imap-snakemake-workflows/workflow/report/srametadata.rst

 SRA sample metadata::

+    This workflow demonstrates:

-    This workflow performs demonstrate how to download and profile SRA metadata.
+    - How to download metadata from SRA database.
+    - How to profile metadata including:
+        - exploring read size.
+        - plotting sampling locations on geographical map.